DugarRishab/omni-clied/README.md

 # omni-clied

-omni-clied or just *omni* is a tool that helps you develop applications by making you a template to avoid writing all those repetative functions and boost your productivity.
+omni-clied or just *omni* is a tool that helps you develop applications fast and effciently.
+You can use this application made by this tool as it is or use it as a template to avoid writing all those repetative functions and boost your productivity.

-If you are on your 4th or higher project, you might have noticed you are copying a lot of code from your previous projects.
+You might have noticed you are copying a lot of code from your previous projects.
 This reduces your productivity and takes up a lot of time.
-So, use templates created by moni-clied to boost your speed and efficiency.
+So, use templates created by omni-clied to boost your speed and efficiency.

 ## Installation